Arora-Janak-1005/Cyber-Network-learning-logs/concepts/bypassing_firewall_nmap.md

 - what it does is that is different than a normal scan is that a normal scan uses tcp handshake , in this scan when the client sends a syn the server replies syn,ack and then then clients resets it.
 - if we recieve syn,ack then the port is open ,if rst then closed if none then firewall.
 - cristmas scan -sX
+- -sN for none packets or empty packets
 ## mac spoofing for evasion:
 - --spoof-mac 0(rand)
 - --spoof-mac dell